-All qualitative interview data will be entered into data analysis package NVivo 11, and analysed thematically, with reference to the Context-Mechanism-Intervention framework developed at the start of the study and subsequently refined throughout its different stages (literature review, feasibility and pilot testing).
-Observational data will be analysed thematically.
+All qualitative observational and interview data will be entered into data analysis package NVivo 12, and analysed thematically, with reference to the Context-Mechanism-Intervention framework developed at the start of the study and subsequently refined throughout its different stages (literature review, feasibility and pilot testing).
 Triangulation across data sources will be carried out.
+We propose to use the Consolidated Framework for Implementation Research (CFIR) to inform the evaluation in relation to implementation of this model of care (Damschroder et al 2009) [38].
+In addition, Normalisation Process Theory (Murray et al 2010) [39] will inform our analysis of the potential for future integration ('normalisation') of this model of care into routine maternity practice within the NHS.